 The Organic Chemistry of Enzyme-Catalyzed Reactions is not a book on enzymes, but rather a book on the general mechanisms involved in chemical reactions involving enzymes.
-An enzyme is a protein molecule in a plant or animal that causes specific reactions without itself being permanently altered or destroyed.This is a revised edition of a very successful book, which appeals to both academic and industrial markets.
+An enzyme is a protein molecule in a plant or animal that causes specific reactions without itself being permanently altered or destroyed.

 Upper division undergraduate and graduate students in the fields of chemistry (organic and medicinal) and biochemistry.
 Industrial chemists working on the design of enzyme inhibitors in the pharmaceutical and agricultural industries.

 - 28th February 2002

 - Academic Press

 Praise for the First Edition "Silverman's newest contribution will serve as an outstanding text and reference on the reaction mechanisms of enzymes. ...
 His treatment of the topic should also appeal to a broad range of organic, medicinal, and biological chemists who desire an up-to-date and succinct overview of the field.
 Silverman should be congratulated ... should quickly become the standard for mechanistic studies." --JOURNAL OF THE AMERICAN CHEMICAL SOCIETY